TriEmbed/quercus/README.md

 7. Bug: Switch to USB micro connector as some have already tossed their collection of mini cables!
 8. Bug: VERY difficult to decide which way to plug in the SLG47004V-DIP.
 9. Need to understand the consequences of putting the SLG47004V-DIP in backwards.
+10. Bug: Name on underside of board is misspelled.